 What we've done

-Since TDR’s investment the business has undergone significant transformation with the new management team developing and proceeding to rapidly implement the three-year strategic plan “One LeasePlan”.
-The plan includes a number of operational aspects focused on divisional reorganisation and best practice sharing across divisions and geographies, as well as commercial initiatives such as new corporate product development and a new mobility strategy.
-The reorganisation of the business has had a strong impact on LeasePlan’s core net income and has further strengthened LeasePlan’s position as the market leader.
-Currently LeasePlan is strongly focused on the digitisation of its business and transforming its approach to used vehicle remarketing.
+Since TDR’s investment the business has undergone significant transformation with the new management team developing and proceeding to rapidly implement an operational overhaul to streamline decision-making and best practice sharing across divisions and geographies.
+In addition the company launched a number of new commercial initiatives and a new mobility strategy, to take advantage of changing market dynamics driven by a shift from car ownership to car-as-a-service.
+The reorganisation of the business and new commercial strategy has had a strong impact on LeasePlan’s core net income and has further strengthened LeasePlan’s position as the market leader.
+The next phase of the operational transformation is focused on the digitisation of LeasePlan, transforming the operations of the business as well as the customer experience.

 In 2017 LeasePlan launched CarNext.com – an online B2C marketplace for high-quality used cars in Europe.
 CarNext.com has grown to become a leading European online platform for the sale of used cars direct to the consumer.